fernandoloaizae/fernandoloaizae.github.io/_pages/about.md

 I am a Senior Research Fellow in Economics at the Net Zero Lab in the [Max Planck Institute for Innovation and Competition](https://www.ip.mpg.de/en/).

 I am an applied economist with an interest in Public Economics.
-My motivation is to understand the main drivers of economic inequality to foster economic equality, alleviate poverty, and enhance social mobility.
-My research now involves evaluating environmental policies designed to lower carbon emissions.
+My motivation is to identify and analyze economic policies that foster economic equality, reduce poverty, and enhance social mobility.
+Currently, my research focuses on evaluating environmental policies aimed at reducing carbon emissions.